Home Info Killer Whale - Pictures, Facts, Appearance, Diet, Behavior, Lifestyle

 Diet

-Killer whales or Orcas are apex predators.
+Killer whales, or Orcas, are top predators.
 Apex predators or alpha predators are predators that take the topmost position of the food chain.
-That means no other predator can prey on them.
+This means they have no natural predators.
 Their diet may include a variety of fishes, sea turtles, sea birds and cephalopods.
 Also, different killer whale species have specialized on certain prey species.
 For example, the types of Antarctic Killer whales with their specific prey include;

 ADVERTISEMENT